Milestones Autism Resources Home

 Visual Supports Tool Kit

-Visual supports are a great tool for people of all ages with autism.
+Visual supports are a great tool for autistic people of all ages.
 Visual supports can be pictures, illustrations, objects, picture symbols, daily schedules or choice boards.
 They can be used to help increase communication and promote independence, and provide a vehicle for monitoring and decreasing challenging behaviors, and are often used in a schedule (multi-step) format, or as individual pictures.

 info@milestones.org.